raycast/extensions/extensions/pipe-commands/README.md

 ## Pipe Commands logic

-The user input (selection or clipboard) will be passed to the script through the standard input stream (stdin).
+The user input (selection or clipboard) will be passed to the script through the standard input stream (`stdin`).

-The standard output stream (stdout) of the script can replace the current selection, copied to the clipboard or be passed to a another pipe command depending on the user choice.
+The standard output stream (`stdout`) of the script will replace the current selection, be copied to the clipboard or be passed to a another pipe command depending on the user choice.
+If the command does not return any output, the selection will be preserved.

-If you want to provide a message to the user, use the standard error stream (stderr).
+If you want to provide a message to the user, use the standard error stream (`stderr`).
 It will trigger a notification on the user end.

 ## Example scripts